 Once you follow all the government guidelines, you can still spend time with loved ones at the funeral.
 Although contact isn’t recommended, mourners can speak to each other and share stories at a safe distance.
 You can also avoid people or mourn alone, depending on your preference.

 There is no need to overthink the ceremony, so don’t worry about speeches or what type of music to play.
 Your guests are there to ensure your comfort, not the other way around.
 Don’t fuss over the small details, allow yourself to share memories and receive condolences.
+Flowers are a great way to show your condolences if you are supporting a loved one, most condolences wreaths in Singapore feature flowers like lilies, carnations, and chrysanthemums.

 After the Service